syncfusion-content/blazor-docs/blazor/toggle-switch-button/how-to/change-size.md

+---
+layout: post
+title: How to Change Size in Blazor Toggle Switch Button  Component | Syncfusion
+description: Checkout and learn about Change Size in Blazor Toggle Switch Button  component of Syncfusion, and more details.
+platform: Blazor
+control: Toggle Switch Button
+documentation: ug
+---

 # Change Size

 The different Toggle Switch Button sizes available are default and small.
 To reduce the size of default Toggle Switch Button to small,